satya7289/Compter-Science-Stuffs/git/Readme.md

 ## Switching back to previous commit/Deleting the commits
 - `git reset --hard <commit_id>` For moving Head to specific commit.
 After runnning this command Head is pointing to that specfic commit.
 - `git push origin/<branch_name>` You can run this command for deleting all the above commit lies above the pointing Head.
 And applied to your repo.

+## Copy a commit from one branch to other branch
+- copy the commit SHA value.
+- `git checkout <branch_name>` move to that branch where you want to copy the commit.
+- `git cherry-pick <commit_SHA_vale>` run the command to copy the commit in the branch.

 ## For viewing the graph of commits